shawnreid/nhlscraper/README.md

 6) `sail artisan migrate:fresh --seed`
 7) `sail artisan horizon`

-Before importing game data you must first fetch schedule for all seasons or the season you are looking to scrape.
-See below for more details.

 <br />

-# Data Fetching Commands
+# Data Scraping Commands
-These commands are used to fetch data from NHL API.
-Before fetching game data the schedule tables must be populated.<br />
+These commands are used to scrape data from NHL API. **Note:** Before scraping game data the schedule tables must be populated for all seasons or the season you are looking to scrape.<br />

 ### Game Data